pythonkid2/DevOps-Practice/Q&A/Devops.md

 Amazon Route 53 is a highly available and scalable cloud domain name system (DNS) service.
 Enables to customize DNS routing policies to reduce latency.

+**Q1** why an AWS instance's IP address changes after you stop and restart it:

+There are two main reasons why an AWS instance's IP address changes after you stop and restart it:

+* **Ephemeral Public IPs:** By default, EC2 instances are assigned public IP addresses from a pool whenever they are launched.
+When you stop an instance, the public IP is released back to the pool and becomes available for other instances.
+When you restart the instance, it's essentially treated as a new launch, so it gets a new public IP address assigned from the available pool.

+* **Instance Stopping vs. Rebooting:** It's important to distinguish between stopping and rebooting an instance.
+Stopping an instance completely powers it down, while rebooting performs a software restart.
+When you reboot an instance, it retains its existing public and private IP addresses.

+Here's how to address this depending on your needs:

+* **Fixed Public IP:** If you require a consistent public IP address for your instance, you can use an Elastic IP address.
+Elastic IPs are static IP addresses that you can allocate to your instances.
+You can associate an Elastic IP with your instance and it will remain attached even when the instance is stopped and restarted.
+There is a small fee for using Elastic IPs.

+* **Private IPs within VPC:** If you only need a consistent private IP address for your instance within a VPC (Virtual Private Cloud), the private IP typically remains the same even after stopping and starting the instance.
+However, this behavior can vary depending on specific configurations within your VPC.

 ***
 - [Table of Contents](#Table-of-Contents)